MartianColonist/POSEIDON/docs/content/poseidon_papers.rst

 POSEIDON Papers
 ===============

 Each list includes the ADS link, a summary of how POSEIDON was used, an indication of who on the paper actually developed/used POSEIDON, and a figure for visual reference.
-Papers are categorized into development and collaboration papers.
+Papers are categorised into development and collaboration papers.

-.. note:: Need Ryan's input on collaboration names and if anything was specifically showcased in some papers.
+.. note:: In preparation!

 Development Papers
 ------------------